yiwanx/DogBreed/README.md

 # DogBreed
-An app for watching photos of dogs based on breed.
+An app for watching photos of dogs based on a breed.